willtrnr/capman/README.md

 The goal of this is not to be able to install the regular Arch packages, but to provide a distinct pacman repository of Chrome OS packages.

-Currently the `crew` repository contains repackaged versions of the Chromebrew packages, but with Arch's dependencies, so most of them have broken dependencies and cannot be install unless `-dd` is specified.
+The `crew` repository contains repackaged versions of the Chromebrew binary packages.
+However, there is a lot of issues with missing or wrong dependencies in the original package definitions, so expect having to fix things manually.

 Install
 -------

-Head over to [Chromebrew](http://skycocker.github.io/chromebrew/) to install `crew` if you haven't already done so.

-Then run the following (it's safe, I swear, but please read scripts before running them):
+Run the following (it's safe, I swear, but please read scripts before running them):

 ```sh
 curl -Ls https://raw.githubusercontent.com/wwwiiilll/capman/master/install.sh | bash
 ```

-After installing pacman, crew should no longer be used.

 Usage
 -----